-Activity No(s): Provide the relevant Listed Activity(ies) Describe the portion of the proposed development to which the applicable listed activity relates.
-N/A
+Activity No(s): Provide the relevant Listed Activity(ies) Describe developm activity re the nent to lates. portion which of the the applic prop able l osed listed N/A

+SECTION E: PLANNING CONTEXT AND NEED AND DESIRABILITY

-1. Provide a description of the preferred alternative. disturk assoc roposed project is for the development of a 35m high telecommunication mast and associated infrastructure on a bed site (Portion 22 of Farm 22, Zouterivier).
-The total footprint of the proposed development (35m high mast and iated infrastructure) will be approximately 90m ^{2.} The site has been previously disturbed by grazing activities.
-The ssed development (Figure 1) will be compromised of: • 35m High Telecommunication Mast, comprising of; Standard platform; Proposed 1 x 300mm M/W Dish; Proposed antenna mounted on H-Boom; Navigation lights and earth lightning spike. • Four (4) proposed equipment containers on concrete slab and plinths, including; Three (3) x proposed 4.5kg DCP Fire Extinguishers per a container 2.4m high palisade fence; Low wall; 3m vehicle sliding gate (access); and; • • Proposed crusher stone (site surface). e refer to Figure 1 for design layout.
+Provide a description of the preferred alternative.

+The proposed project is for the development of a 35m high telecommunication mast and associated infrastructure on a disturbed site (Portion 22 of Farm 22, Zouterivier).
+The total footprint of the proposed development (35m high mast and associated infrastructure) will be approximately 90m2.
+The site has been previously disturbed by grazing activities.
+The proposed development (Figure 1) will be compromised of:

+- 35m High Telecommunication Mast, comprising of;

+- Standard platform;

+- Proposed 1 x 300mm M/W Dish;

+- Proposed antenna mounted on H-Boom;

+- Navigation lights and earth lightning spike.

+- Four (4) proposed equipment containers on concrete slab and plinths, including;

+- Three (3) x proposed 4.5kg DCP Fire Extinguishers per a container

+- 2.4m high palisade fence;

+- Low wall;

+- 3m vehicle sliding gate (access); and; - Proposed crusher stone (site surface).

+Please refer to Figure 1 for design layout.

 2. Explain how the proposed development is in line with the existing land use rights of the property as you have indicated in the NOI and application form?
-Include the proof of the existing land use rights granted in Appendix E21. roposed free-standing telecommunication mast falls within one of the consent uses in terms of the property's zoning, I as Agricultural (AG).
+Include the proof of the existing land use rights granted in Appendix E21.
+The pro oposed free-standing telecommunication mast falls within one of the consent uses in terms of the proper ty's zoning, zoned as Agricultural (AG).
 3. Explain how potential conflict with respect to existing approvals for the proposed site (as indicated in the NOI/and or application form) and the proposed development have been resolved.
-N/A. For the second second state and second state in the second state of the second state of the second second second state of the second seco 4.
+N/A. 4.
 Explain how the proposed development will be in line with the following?
-The Provincial Spatial Development Framework.
-4.1 This ar pplication is for the construction of a telecommunications mast, which is considered as part of the essential services for the gr eater community.
-4.2 The Integrated Development Plan of the local municipality. teleco this p consid er the City of Cape Town's SDF, in order to enable resource-efficient development advances, effective communication is required.
-Therefore, the proposed development will contribute to the Municipality's ability to achieve olicy statement.
-Moreover, this proposed project is for the construction of a telecommunication mast, which is dered as part of the essential services for the greater community.
-The proposed development will have no negative ct on the municipality's Integrated Development Plan ("IDP") or Spatial Development Framework ("SDF").
+4.1 The Provincial Spatial Development Framework.

+This application is for the construction of a telecommunications mast, which is considered as part of the essential services for the greater community.

+4.2 The Integrated Development Plan of the local municipality.

+As per the City of Cape Town's SDF, in order to enable resource-efficient development advances, effective telecommunication is required.
+Therefore, the proposed development will contribute to the Municipality's ability to achieve this policy statement.
+Moreover, this proposed project is for the construction of a telecommunication mast, which is considered as part of the essential services for the greater community.
+The proposed development will have no negative impact on the municipality's Integrated Development Plan ("IDP") or Spatial Development Framework ("SDF").

 4.3.
 The Spatial Development Framework of the local municipality.

-As per telect this p consid er the City of Cape Town's SDF, in order to enable resource-efficient development advances, effective ommunication is required.
-Therefore, the proposed development will contribute to the Municipality's ability to achieve olicy statement.
-Moreover, this proposed project is for the construction of a telecommunication mast, which is dered as part of the essential services for the greater community.
-The proposed development will have no negative ct on the municipality's Integrated Development Plan ("IDP") or Spatial Development Framework ("SDF").
+As per the City of Cape Town's SDF, in order to enable resource-efficient development advances, effective telecommunication is required.
+Therefore, the proposed development will contribute to the Municipality's ability to achieve this policy statement.
+Moreover, this proposed project is for the construction of a telecommunication mast, which is considered as part of the essential services for the greater community.
+The proposed development will have no negative impact on the municipality's Integrated Development Plan ("IDP") or Spatial Development Framework ("SDF").

 4.4.
 The Environmental Management Framework applicable to the area.